-Join Todd Perkins for an in-depth discussion in this video Using the exercise files, part of Programming for Non-Programmers: iOS 9 and Swift.
+Join Todd Perkins for an in-depth discussion in this video Using the exercise files, part of Programming for Non-Programmers with iOS 9 and Swift.

 - [Instructor] The exercise files for this course are organized by chapters.
 For each chapter, there is a chapter folder, and each chapter folder contains subfolders with the projects that we work on according to each movie.
 When the movie starts, if there are exercise files to start out with, you're going to see the name of the file to open on your screen.
 For example, if you're working in the chapter two connecting movie, the prompt will tell you to navigate into the start folder here, and here you can drill down into the subfolder of the project name, and then you want to double-click the file called Xcode project, the .xcodeproj file.